JeffreyIEscobar/PigLatinGenerator/README.md

 The application takes advantage of these technologies to provide a user-friendly interface for translating English sentences into Pig Latin, enhancing user engagement and interaction.

+## Contributing

+Contributions are welcome!
+If you'd like to enhance or customize this application, feel free to fork this repository and submit a pull request.

 ## Contact

 For questions or feedback, please contact Jeffrey I. Escobar via Jeffreyianescobar@gmail.com